-It is anticipated that monitoring well installation activities will commence following completion of site access agreements with the current lease operator and the property owner.
+It is anticipated that monitoring well installation activities will commence following completion of site access agreements with the current site operator and BLM.
 Utility locates and property access agreements must be verified and/or granted prior to well installations.
 Soil and groundwater analytical results and recommendations from the field activities will be provided in the 2014 Annual Report, anticipated to be submitted in January 2015.